-The Landlord and Tenant Act 1954 applies to commercial tenancies throughout England and Wales.
-A Section 25 notice is named after the section in the Landlord and Tenant Act 1954 which includes the information that a Landlord needs to provide to the Tenant in order to end the business tenancy.
+Commercial tenancies in England and Wales are governed by The Landlord and Tenant Act (LTA) 1954.
+A Section 25 Notice is named after the section in the LTA 1954 that includes the information that a Landlord needs to provide to the Tenant in order to terminate the business tenancy.

 Security of Tenure gives the Tenant the right to be offered a new tenancy at the end of the term.
-This right was founded in The Regulatory Reform (Business Tenancies) (England and Wales) Order 2003.
-It applies to tenancies unless the Landlord and Tenant agreed to opt out of sections 24-28 of the LTA 1954 at the start of the Lease.
+This right was granted in The Regulatory Reform (Business Tenancies) (England and Wales) Order 2003.
+It applies to tenancies unless the Landlord and Tenant agree to opt out of sections 24-28 of the LTA 1954 at the start of the Lease.

-Where the Landlord serves a Section 25 notice opposing a new tenancy then the Tenant could be entitled to compensation if it is on the grounds of E, F or G of Section 30 (1) of the LTA 1954.
+Where the Landlord serves a Section 25 Notice opposing a new tenancy, the Tenant may be entitled to compensation if it is on the grounds of E, F or G of Section 30 (1) of the LTA 1954.
 Statutory compensation is calculated on the rateable value of the premises.
-If the Tenant has been in occupation for over 14 years, the compensation is twice the rateable value.
-For under 14 years the compensation is one times the rateable value.
+If the Tenant has been in occupation for more than 14 years, the amount of compensation is twice the rateable value.
+For less than 14 years, the compensation is 1x the rateable value.

-If the Tenant does not respond to the Section 25 notice, then the tenancy will either continue on the Landlord’s proposed new terms or the tenancy will end on the specified date.
+If the Tenant does not respond to the Section 25 Notice that is served, then the tenancy will either continue on the Landlord’s proposed new terms or the tenancy will end on the specified date.